As I mentioned on the main

 a neutral experience.

-This article (in Turkish) from Milliyet, a prominent Turkish newspaper, shows that the bad taxi drivers victimize not just foreign visitors, but Istanbullus as well.
+This article (in English, 2018) from Hürriyet Daily News, a prominent Turkish newspaper, shows that the bad taxi drivers victimize not just foreign visitors, but Istanbullus as well.

 Here are some real-life bad experiences,